SkyLandTW/JXTN/jxtn-core-unix/README.md

 #### Cautions

+- Several I/O functions have names such as "readNB" or "writeNB", the "NB" indicate non-blocking property of the fd itself, which could eliminate the need of duplicating buffers (NOT SAFE according to JNI spec).
-- read/write/readv/writev relies on non-blocking I/O behavior to avoid buffer copying (NOT SAFE according to JNI spec), blocking operations should use readb() and writeb() which resort to the standard method of copying C buffer to/from Java buffer (GC may rearrange Java buffers during I/O waiting).
-If the caller is uncertain, readb/writeb should be used instead for reliability.
+  Blockable operations such as those on socket should use read() and write() which resort to the standard method of copying C buffer to/from Java buffer (GC may rearrange Java buffers during I/O waiting).
+If the caller is uncertain, the blocking version should be used instead for reliability.
+- Some operations such as *getdents64* or *readlink* never copy Java buffers.
+It's uncertain whether there would be issues on slow FS like NFS or CIFS.

 #### Build & Install